ipbc-dev/jointube/content/home.en.md

 {{% grid class="container" %}}
 {{% grid class="col-sm-8" %}}

-### Take the power back... and the responsibilities!
+### Take back the power... and the responsibilities!

-Peertube isn't a single video hosting platform with a single group of rules: it's a network of dozens of interconnected hosting providers, and each provider is composed of different people and administrators.
-You don't like some of the rules ?
+PeerTube isn't a single video hosting platform with a single group of rules: it's a network of dozens of interconnected hosting providers, and each provider is composed of different people and administrators.
+You don't like some of the rules?
 You're free to join the hosting provider of your choice, or even better, be your own hosting provider with your own rules!